dgerth5/dgerth5.github.io/index.md

 title: ""
 ---

 I am a first year Master's student in Statistics at Indiana University.
 I received B.A.'s in Economics and Mathematics from Indiana University in 2022.
-In between I worked at NISA Investment Advisors in St. Louis, MO.
+In between, I worked at NISA Investment Advisors in St. Louis, MO.

 This summer, I will be joining the Boston Red Sox as a Summer Analytics Intern.